freefrog1986/Reproducible_Pitch/my_shiny_app.md

 Testing the model
 ========================================================
 By selecting a value from the slider of this app, you can test this two model.
-When selecting a value server will predict using models and show the result and real value to the interface for comparing.
+When selecting a value, server will predict using models.
+Then show results and real value to the interface for comparing.

 ```r
 output$text_Tree <- renderText({